zebreus/distributed-universal-stateless-buildsystem/README.md

 #### `task.*: misc`
 In the current thoughts.yml the idea  is, that whatever is defined in `task.environment` has some kind of access to every other key in task.

+## project state file
+A project state file is a yaml file, that contains the state of the project.
+I will probably define it as I implement a first prototype.